 Priority - Used to resolve the ambiguity in overlapping surfaces, the surface priority control allows artists to control the order of preference for surfaces.
 A higher number suggests a higher priority for the surface material, which means it is preferred over a lower priority surface material if a ray enters a higher priority surface and then intersects a lower priority surface while inside the higher priority surface medium.

 Emission - Also known as a Mesh emitter, this creates a surface that emits light.
 To activate an emission, connect the Emission input of the Diffuse material to either a Blackbody or a Texture emission map.
-The Textures Overview and the Mesh Emitters (under Lighting Overview) topics in this manual cover maps in more detail.
+The Textures and the Mesh Emitters (under Lighting Overview) topics in this manual cover maps in more detail.

 Shadow Catcher - Converts the material into a Shadow Catcher, which is visible in areas that are in shadows.
 All other areas are transparent in the render.